Coronavirus latest: Global infections near 90,000 | DW | 02.03.2020

 08:23 South Korea has reported 123 new coronavirus cases, taking the total number of infections to 4,335.

-08:14 An member of a council that advises Supreme Leader of Iran Ali Khamenei has died after becoming infected with coronavirus, according to Iranian state radio.
+08:14 A member of a council that advises Iranian Supreme Leader of Iran Ali Khamenei has died after becoming infected with coronavirus, according to Iranian state radio.
 The report Monday said Expediency Council member Mohammad Mirmohammadi died at the age of 71.

 Mirmohammadi's council advises Khamenei and settles disputes between the supreme leader and the parliament.
 Iran has so far reported 978 confirmed cases and 54 deaths from the virus.